wasm-forge/ic-test-examples/README.md

 ## hello-ic-test

-A basic test example generated from dfx.
+Testing the basic "hello world" example generated from `dfx`.

 ## ic-rusqlite

-A slightly more complex example of a canister testing SQL statements.
+A more complex example of a canister testing SQL statements.

 ## eth-balance

-An example of a canister requesting ETH balance.
+Testing a canister communicating with the EVM RCP to request ETH balance from an arbitrary address.

 # External examples